pakitoh/availabilator/README.md

 ```
 target/web-availability-checker.jar
 ```
-so if you want to run it with default values you just need to
+so you can launch it with default values running
 ```
 java -jar $PATH_TO_TARGET_FOLDER/web-availability-checker.jar
 ```
-will start watching the default location (https://aiven.io) If you want to watch a different location you can pass it as first argument to the command
+and it will start watching the default location (https://aiven.io) If you want to watch a different location you can pass it as first argument to the java command
 ```
 java -jar $PATH_TO_TARGET_FOLDER/web-availability-checker.jar https://kafka.apache.org/
 ```
+You can use environment variables to configure the service.

 #### Docker
 There has been also provided a simple Dockerfile in case you want to run the project in a container.